Role of Heme Oxygenase and its Metabolites in the Regulation of Blood Pressure

 Heme oxygenase enzymes are found in two major forms.
 HO-1 is the inducible isoform of HO.
 HO-1 can be induced by several physiological and pathophysiological stimuli including: hypoxia, ischemia, exposure to nephrotoxins, and in response to inflammation.
 HO-2 is the constitutive express isoform of HO that is expressed in low levels in most tubule and vascular structures of the kidney.
 My lab has been interested in the renal mechanisms that mediate the antihypertensive actions of HO-1 induction in the kidney.
 Our group first reported that kidney specific induction of HO-1 was able to reduce blood pressure in a model of angiotensin (Ang) II-dependent hypertension.
-We have recently created a novel transgenic mouse model in which the HO-1 isoform is expressed specifically in thick ascending loop of Henle (TALH) cells in the kidney.
-We have demonstrated that these mice exhibit a lower blood pressure after infusion of Ang II.
-Interestingly, these mice exhibit decreased levels of the Na, K, 2Cl (NKCC2) transporter in the kidney.
+We have also demonstrated transgenic mice in which the HO-1 isoform is over-expressed specifically in thick ascending loop of Henle (TALH) cells in the kidney exhibit a lower blood pressure after infusion of Ang II.
+Interestingly, these mice also have decreased levels of the Na, K, 2Cl (NKCC2) transporter in the TALH cells of the kidney.
 We are currently performing experiments to determine the regulation of the NKCC2 transporter by HO-1 and its metabolites.
-We are also developing both kidney specific overexpression models in nephron segments such as the proximal tubule, and collecting duct to determine the effects of increased levels of HO-1 in these nephron segments on sodium reabsorption and blood pressure.
-In addition, we have received mice which contain a conditional knockout allele of HO-1 and are developing mice with kidney tubule segment specific deficiency in HO-1 to understand the role of endogenous HO-1 and its metabolites in the regulation of sodium reabsorption and blood pressure.
+We have also developed conditional knockouts of HO-1 in specific nephron segments such as the proximal tubule, and collecting duct to determine the effects of decreased levels of HO-1 in these nephron segments on sodium reabsorption and blood pressure.

 2500 North State Street